Patch Cell's Tenant Model

 If the failure was due to CI related flakiness, such as a “runner system failure” (example), you can retry the failed job itself.

-ringctl patch retry <patch_id> -e <cellsdev|cellsprod> --local
+ringctl patch retry <patch-id> -e <cellsdev|cellsprod>This command will:

-Push your branch, and create an MR. When the MR is merged, the patch will be re-queued.
+- Print a merge request URL for you to create an MR. When the MR is merged, the patch will be re-queued.